fumblystuff/pumpkin-controller-app-flutter/readme.md

 * Selecting **Solid (no flash)** sets all LEDs on the remote device to the selected color.
 * Selecting any of the other options in the dropdown field flashes the selected color the number of times specified in the dropdown then enables random color mode on the device.

+## Mobile App

+I published the project here with full source code so developers familiar with Flutter development can deploy the application on their mobile phones.
+Reach out to let me know if you'd like me to publish the app to the App Stores (Apple and/or Google), and I'll try to make that happen.